 CVS posts strong Q4 numbers, but pandemic weighs on results

-WOONSOCKET, R.I.
-(AP) — CVS is reporting surprisingly strong profit and revenue numbers for the fourth quarter, though the pandemic dragged adjusted operating income down by 21.8%.
+CVS Health is reporting surprisingly strong profit and revenue numbers for the fourth quarter, as a rise in prescriptions helped counter hits from the on-going COVID-19 pandemic.

-Surging infections in the U.S. negatively affected the drugstore chain’s retail and benefits segments for the quarter that ended on Dec.
-31. That was offset somewhat by a strong performance at the pharmacy counter.
+The nearly year-long pandemic has kept customers away from the drugstore chain’s stores and hurt sales of its cough and cold treatments, which normally grow during the winter.

-The Woonsocket, Rhode Island, company on Tuesday reported net income of $973 million.
-Per-share earnings were 74 cents, but $1.30 when adjusted for one-time gains and costs.
+But a bigger part of its business, the number of prescriptions filled, continued to climb for the drugstore chain and pharmacy benefit manager even though the flu season has been mild and fewer people are going to the doctor and getting new prescriptions.

 That’s six cents better per-share than Wall Street had expected, according to a survey by Zacks Investment Research.